 - Too many rural folk leave their house door keys in the most obvious places when the go out – and they leave their gate open to confirm they have gone!

-- Keep your farm diary up to date – it’s a very useful bit of farm equipment.
+- Keep your farm diary and stock records up to date.